Kerry Katona

-Kerry Katona (born 6 September 1980) is an English television personality and former singer.
+Kerry Jayne Elizabeth Katona (born 6 September 1980) is an English media personality and former singer.
 She was an original member of the pop girl group Atomic Kitten between 1998 and 2001, leaving as the group's success peaked.
-Katona has appeared on various reality television shows, including I'm a Celebrity...Get Me Out of Here (2004), Celebrity Big Brother (2011), Dancing on Ice (2011), and Celebs on the Farm (2021), as well as her own documentary series about her life on MTV UK.
+Katona won the third series of I'm a Celebrity...Get Me Out of Here in 2004, and subsequently went on to appear on various other reality television shows.
+Katona's personal life and subsequent drug addiction became the subject of the British tabloid press and she began starring in several MTV UK reality series documenting her life, including Kerry Katona: Crazy in Love (2008), Kerry Katona: Whole Again (2008), Kerry Katona: What's The Problem?
+(2009) and Kerry Katona: Coming Clean (2010).

+She was a contestant on the sixth series of Dancing on Ice and the eighth series of Celebrity Big Brother in 2011, as well as starring in an ITV2 reality series Kerry Katona: The Next Chapter.
+She appeared on The Big Reunion in 2013 which saw her reunite with Atomic Kitten for the next four years.
+After leaving the group again, she went on to win the reality competitions Celebs on the Farm and Celebrity Ghost Trip in 2021, as well as appearing on Celebs Go Dating twice in 2019 and 2025, respectively.

 Early life

-Katona was born on 6 September 1980 in Warrington, Cheshire.
-Katona's maternal grandfather is a Hungarian who fled Budapest to London during the Second World War.
+Kerry Jayne Elizabeth Katona was born on 6 September 1980 in Warrington, Cheshire to Sue Katona.
+Katona's maternal grandfather was a Hungarian who fled Budapest to London during the Second World War.
+She never had a relationship with her father Ronnie Armstrong, who died of cancer in 2008.
 As a child she was placed in care and brought up by four sets of foster parents and attended eight different schools.
 She left school aged 16 and became a lap dancer, touring Europe.
 She posed topless for Page 3 in The Sun at the age of 17 and posed for the men's publication Zoo.
 She also worked as a glamour model, appearing in publications like New!, Now, and Star.